alejandro5042/Run-IrcBot/README.md

 asdf

+### Output Messages

+/pipe
+/...

+### Commands

+asdf

 FAQ
 ---

 #### Why didn't you use filters to parse the IRC input? (begin/process/end) IRC bots seem perfect for filters!

 Yes, they do!
 But I wanted the ability to reload the bot script at any time.
 If I had designed it for pipeline scripts, then I would be unable to update the script as the developer edits it.
-It is far more fun to interactively write your bot than to have to restart the bot server every time.
+It is *wayyyyy* more fun to interactively write your bot than to have to restart the bot server every time.

 #### Why is your script using blocking I/O?
 Why is it single-threaded?

 Because it was easier :) And hitting `Ctrl+C` still worked.
 Since PowerShell is already single-threaded without tricks, I didn't want to overcomplicate things.
 It is also important not to take more than ~20 seconds to complete a command or your IRC bot may timeout if a PING is active.
-I do not yet priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
+I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
 The bot server can probably get DOS'ed pretty easily so beware.